opencomputeproject/Time-Appliance-Project/Incubation/Hardware/MiniPTM/README.md

 	* Controlled by I225 through GPIO as I2C
 	* DPLL supports Clock / 1PPS / TOD / User data over a single diff pair.
 	* Intended to be used a cheap option for two way time and frequency transfer to high precision over fiber
+ * SiT5501 as high stability oscillator for DPLL